Symbol Grounding Association in Multimodal Sequences with Missing Elements: Experimental Design

 \subsection{Datasets}

 We generated several multimodal datasets where the elements of the sequence are missing in one or both modalities, but the relative order between the elements is the same.
-For example, a visual semantic concept sequence can be represented by a text line of digits ``2 4 7'', and an audio semantic concept sequence can be represented by ``two seven''.
+For example, a visual semantic concept sequence is a text line of digits ``2 4 7'', and an audio semantic concept sequence can be represented by ``two seven''.
 In this case, we assumed a simplified scenario of symbol grounding, where the continuity of semantic concepts is different on each modality.
-The visual component is a horizontal arrangement of isolated objects, and the audio component is a spoken semantic concepts of some elements of the visual component, and vice versa.
+The visual component is a horizontal arrangement of isolated objects, and the audio component is spoken semantic concepts of some elements of the visual component, and vice versa.
 We want to point out that the visual component is similar to a panorama view.
 The procedure for generating the multimodal datasets is explained.

-\textbf{Generating Semantic Sequences:} Two scenarios are considered for generating the semantic sequences for each modality: missing elements in both modalities and in one modality.
+\textbf{Generating Semantic Sequences:} Two scenarios are considered for generating the semantic sequences for each modality: missing elements in both modalities and one modality.
 For the first scenario, we generated a sequence of ten semantic concepts.
-Later, we randomly remove between zero and five elements each sequence.
+Later, we randomly remove between zero and five elements from each sequence.
 As a result, two different sequences for two different modalities were obtained with few common elements between them.
 For the second scenario, we follow a similar procedure.
-In that case, one sequence always has a sequence with ten semantic concepts and the other sequence has missing elements.
-In addition, our vocabulary has 30 semantic concepts in Spanish: \textit{oso, bote, botella, bol, caja, carro, gato, queso, cigarrillo, gaseosa, bebida, pato, cara, comida, hamburguesa, higiene, liquido, loci\'on, cebolla, piment\'on, pera, redondo, sanduche, cuchara, t\'e, tel\'efono, tomate, florero, veh\'iculo, madera}.
+In that case, one modality has a sequence with ten semantic concepts, and the other modality has missing elements.
+For example, $|S_a|=10$ and $|S_v|= S_a - \text{missing elements}$.
+In addition, our vocabulary has 30 semantic concepts in Spanish: \emph{oso, bote, botella, bol, caja, carro, gato, queso, cigarrillo, gaseosa, bebida, pato, cara, comida, hamburguesa, higiene, liquido, loci\'on, cebolla, piment\'on, pera, redondo, sanduche, cuchara, t\'e, tel\'efono, tomate, florero, veh\'iculo, madera}.